The Karoo Desert National Botanical Garden

 Make sure you have comfortable walking shoes.

-Remember to take into consideration the season as our simmer mid-day temperatures can be well above 35◦C.
+Remember to take into consideration the season as our summer mid-day temperatures can be well above 35◦C.

 Along the route there are also two coffee shops -Blindiana Barista and Tea Cup – where you can enjoy a light meal.